 Take a closer look at some of the teaching and learning strategies used in the International Baccalaureate Programme.

-The IB Primary Years Programme is an inquiry-based learning approach.
+The IB Primary Years Programme teaches through an inquiry-based learning approach.

 - exploring, wondering and questioning